vishalgautamm/graphQL/README.md

 ### Structure of the course
 * Why does GraphQL exist
 * What is GraphQL
-  * what does it do for us
+  * What does it do for us
 * How do we use GraphQL
   * How to make use of it in our backend
   * how to wire it to our React fronted